/

 1. Increasing Chargeback Rates

-Chargeback rates have been steadily increasing over the years, and this trend is expected to continue in 2023.
+Chargeback rates have been steadily increasing over the years, and this trend is expected to continue: global chargeback volume is projected to grow 37% from 2025 to 2029.
 Factors such as increased online shopping, evolving customer expectations, and heightened fraud activities contribute to the rise in chargebacks.
 Small businesses need to be prepared to handle these disputes effectively to minimize financial losses.

 2. Friendly Fraud